silverbulletmd/silverbullet/docs/API/editor.md

 - `url` (`string`) — The URL to open.
 - `existingWindow?` (`boolean`) — Whether to reuse an existing window.

+## editor.panelReady

+`editor.panelReady(id, activationId?)`

+Paint-gated reveal handshake: signals that the keyed panel at the given slot has rendered its first real content for the given activation, so the host can reveal it (see editor.showPanel's gated paintReady).

+**Parameters:**

+- `id` (`string`) — The panel location identifier.
+- `activationId?` (`string | number`) — The activation this panel is signalling readiness for (see editor.showPanel's activationId option) -- ignored if a newer activation has since taken the slot.

 ## editor.prompt